A rush in the RV lifestyle drives Winnebago sales, profits upward

 The company, which has its management office in Eden Prairie, said it earned $21.2 million, or $2.04 a share, for the three months ended Feb.
 27. That's up from $4 million, or 51 cents a share, a year ago.
 Revenue was $840 million.

-Strong consumer demand has driven up order backlogs and allowed the company to offer fewer discounts and allowances.
+Consumer demand that rose faster than manufacturers were able to ramp up production after shutdowns last spring has driven up order backlogs at Winnebago and elsewhere.
+Throughout the industry consumers are seeing fewer discounts and allowances.
 The pricing advantages helped Winnebago increase its gross profit margin 590 basis points in the quarter.

+Happe noticed an increase in interest in the RV lifestyle even before the pandemic.

+"There was already momentum before it was disrupted last March," he said in an interview.
+"We do believe the challenging pandemic times really caused families and individuals to search for safe, healthy experiences and caused people to reevaluate their priorities."

 The company has been operating near its manufacturing capacity but has had periodic disruptions due to parts shortages.
 Suppliers have helped the company increase production, Happe told investors and analysts.
 But he added, "We also continue to be restrained from hitting full manufacturing potential given almost daily component availability challenges."